Undergraduate Transfer Credit Evaluation

-Note: It takes approximately 3-4 weeks to complete an official review, or Academic Advising Report (AAR).
+Note: It takes approximately 10-15 calendar days to complete an official review, or Academic Advising Report (AAR).
 While you wait, you can contact an Admissions Advisor to ask about courses you can enroll in that will not conflict with any anticipated results of your transcript evaluations.

 Graduate Transfer Credit Evaluation